i11g/Manual-Testing-Projects/README.md

 ## General Information
 The repo contains the testing results of performing manual tests of the following Web App;ications:
 - Foody
--
+- Story Spoil
 -
--  Why did you undertake it?
+-  The Web Apps were provided by SoftUni and are part of the course

 ## Technologies Used
 - manual testing